daleonpz/dnl_tools/README.md

 ---
+    - Projects
     - Tools I made for personal usage and learning purposes
     - Everything I am doing or I will do is on my To-do list
 ---
 # Embedded Related
 * Obstacle avoiding and tower finding robot based on STM32F0 **(C - freeRTOS)** [On github](https://github.com/eselabr2d2/ESM_lab_project)